Revising Fee Scale For Arbitrators

 Oil And Natural Gas Corporation v Afcons Gunanusa JV

 The Supreme Court is reviewing the Fourth Schedule of The Arbitration and Conciliation Act, 1996, which decides the fees for arbitrators.
-The review will likely affect the viability of arbitration as a cost-effective alternative dispute resolution mechanism.
+The review may affect the viability of arbitration as a cost-effective alternative to court proceedings.

 Petitioner: Oil And Natural Gas Corporation

 Lawyers: Mr. K.K.
 Venugopal (AG); Mr. Abhishek Gupta (Adv.); Mr. Gunnam Venkateswara Rao (AOR); Mr. Tushar Mehta, (SG); Mr. S.B.
 Upadhyay, (Sr. Adv.); Mr. Rameshwar Prasad Goyal, (AOR);

 Respondent: Afcons Gunanusa JV